- Chapter 15 Investing for Value(s)

 Ø G7 Finance Minister summit in June 2021 was unprecedented as they came together to commit to a 15% corporate tax minimum in all those jurisdictions UK, Canada, France, UK, Germany, Italy, EU, Japan.
 But of course, where there is a will, there is a consulting firm that will help these corporations maximize their after-tax profit (PwC, Deloitte, KPMG, EY).

 Ø Carney is advocating more people skill up for ESG.
 There were Masters degrees in environmental science (a decade ago while I was at LSE) that basically created an army of advocates without any significant job and career opportunities over the last decade (perhaps the economy was also screwed up…but…my point is well known).
-Just as those who studied Middle-Eastern politics in the wake of the Iraq war, those who studied environmentalism found that their skill is still not really respected that much on its own.
+Just as those who studied Middle-Eastern politics in the wake of the Iraq war, those who studied environmentalism found that their skill is still not really taken seriously on its own.
 You need to be well-rounded, have strong fundamental understanding of things like accounting, finance, marketing, sales, mathematics, engineering or another marketable skills.
 That talent stack would, as a whole, get you in the doorway of a desired industry.
 Often, environmentalists would ironically become lawyers defending corporations in ways that padded their ESG optics, for example.
 So being jaded about ESG is informed by practical experience.

 Ø Carney enters the political frame by stating that what society believes should be valued is X. He makes not systematic effort to evaluate what society wants himself.
 Hence, he needs to consider how citizens engage their own options and preferences.